umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/teaching-heuristics.md

 Begin with a Promise
 --------------------

 I’ve learned a lot about teaching by observing and talking with colleagues.
-My colleague {{% resource_link "5172a4a3-8da8-4cb4-a658-c2717502c20e" "Randall Davis" %}} told me that you always want to start a lecture with a promise of how students will be empowered by what they will learn in the lecture.
+My colleague [Randall Davis](https://www.csail.mit.edu/user/805) told me that you always want to start a lecture with a promise of how students will be empowered by what they will learn in the lecture.
 In other words, you want to tell them what they’ll be able to do at the end of the lecture that they couldn't do in the beginning.
 I try to start every lecture with a promise, every time.

 In one lecture I show a program that will, depending on how you arrange it, complete in anywhere from 2 to 20 billion years.
 And then I show students how we can adjust it slightly and it will complete in the blink of an eye.
 I say, “By the end of this lecture, you'll know how to write the faster arrangement.”
 It’s very motivating!